-Readmission is defined when a patient is discharged and readmitted to the same nonexempt hospital within 30/31 days, for the same or a related condition for which the patient was treated at the time of the original discharge and the second admission is the result of an inappropriate/premature discharge or for patient/facility convenience or scheduling difficulties.
+Readmission is defined when a patient is discharged and readmitted to the same hospital within 30days, for the same or a related condition for which the patient was treated at the time of the original discharge and the second admission is the result of an inappropriate/premature discharge or for patient/facility convenience or scheduling difficulties.
 Reviews will be performed in accordance with facility contract and/or CMS/Medicaid/New York State regulations.
+If the subsequent days between readmissions result in outlier payments those will not be considered in the calculation of the total.
 Days between the original discharge and the subsequent admission will not be considered in the calculation of the total length of stay for payment.